 Simplified geological map of Greece showing the NW-SEtrending Alpine zones and location of the Acheron River.
+THE GEOTRAVELLER and Palaeocene-Eocene).
+The younger limestones are less resistant to erosion and have a light grey or pale brown coloration.
 The Hellenic Microplate reveals both fore-arc and back-arc basins.
-Crustal extension occurred northwest Greece during the Cenozoic, peaking in the Neogene.3,13 The principal manifestation is formation of basins and grabens.
+Crustal extension occurred in northwest Greece during the Cenozoic, peaking in the Neogene.
+The principal manifestation is formation of basins and grabens.
 Many graben faults are active and are periodically prone to seismic events.
 Thick deposits of flysch (Late Palaeocene or Early Oligocene) and molasse (Late Oligocene-Miocene) accumulated in the basins and grabens.
 The flysch (marine sediments, e.g., schist, marl and sandstone) formed in foreland basins at the base of the rising Pelagonian nappes.
 The bedding may be steeply inclined.
-The flatlying molasse (conglomerate and sandstone) has
+The flatlying molasse (conglomerate and sandstone) has Pale grey-white marine limestone (Palaeocene-Eocene).
+Locality near Parga.

-Thinly bedded limestones and marbles (Triassic-Jurassic) with nearvertical dips are characteristic of the Alpine zones of northwest Greece.
+Thinly bedded limestones and marbles (Triassic- Jurassic) with nearvertical dips are characteristic of the Alpine zones of northwest Greece.
 Locality near Igoumenitsa.

-Geological map of the Acheron Valley, simplified from regional maps and the Geoviewer.
+$\bigcirc$ Geological map of the Acheron Valley, simplified from regional maps and the Geoviewer.